Import HERE HD Live Map Roads into Driving Scenario

-Workspace variables containing vectors of decimal values in the range [–90, 90].
+Workspace variable containing vectors of decimal values in the range [–90, 90].
 Units are in degrees.

 Latitude and Longitude must be the same size.
 After you select a Latitude variable, the Longitude list includes only variables of the same size as your Latitude selection.

-Workspace variables containing vectors of decimal values in the range [–180, 180].
+Workspace variable containing vectors of decimal values in the range [–180, 180].
 Units are in degrees.